Flux-Cored Arc Welding (FCAW): Learning the Basics

 Wires for flux-cored arc welding differ depending on whether the process is self-shielded or gas-shielded.
 Self-shielded wires, or FCAW-S, don’t need an external gas cylinder.
 They are often used for portable jobs but do tend to produce more smoke and spatter.

 Gas-shielded wires, or FCAW-G, require an external shielding gas.
 They are easier to control and produce aesthetically pleasing welds.
-They’re typically used in shop settings, since outside the gas could blow around.
+They’re typically used in shop settings since outdoors the gas could blow around.

 FCAW-G wires tend to be less expensive than FCAW-S wires.
 Both wires are typically available in diameters ranging from .035 to 7/64 of an inch.